SenolDemir/markdown-examples/readme example.md

 ## Usage | Running Test

-*Note: To run all scenarios in login.feature, use `@Regression` tag in the CukesRunner class/Cucumber Options*

 > [!NOTE]
-> To run all scenarios in login.feature, use `@Regression` tag in the CukesRunner class/Cucumber Options
+> *To run all scenarios in login.feature, use `@Regression` tag in the CukesRunner class/Cucumber Options*

 #### Way 1